-If there is no event in the event queue that matches on model and is of the appropriate event type (model or maintenance), then the value of delay-value determines what happens to the new event.
+If there is no event in the event queue that matches on model and is of the appropriate event type event which matches the conditions necessary to schedule this new event.

 (model or maintenance), then the value of delay-value determines what happens to the new event.